mozilla/explainers/README.md

 then be sure to at least:
 * minimally write up sections 1-7
-* create a new repo for your explainer at `github.com/mozilla/SHORTNAME` where `SHORTNAME` is your answer to 0. above, append `-explainer` if necessary (existing repo name collision)
+* create a new repo for your explainer at `github.com/mozilla/SHORTNAME` where `SHORTNAME` is your answer to 0. above; append `-explainer` if necessary to avoid collisions with existing repositories
 * land your explainer in that repo
 * create a PR for this README linking to it in the Current Explainers section above